zacanger/niddesa/README.md

 ## TODO

 Possible v2 work:
-* Go back and compare section by section with the Pali and with the Paramatthajotikā
+* Go back and compare section by section with the Pali (See tipitaka.org and sutta-central) and with the Paramatthajotikā
 * Get someone else to proofread/edit to pick up anything I missed
 * Fill in `omitted, see previous sections` bits